syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 ```
 {
-  "name": {
+  "imageTag": {
-    "description": "Name is an example field of Website",
+    "description": "ImageTag sets the container image for the website to deploy",
     "pattern": "^[-a-z0-9]*$",
     "type": "string"
   }